bringg/teleport/rfd/0203-database-healthchecks.md

 Health checks will be an opt-out configurable setting with reasonable defaults.

-A new cluster resource will be added to manage health check settings: `health_check`.
+A new cluster resource will be added to manage health check settings: `health_check_config`.

-A `health_check` preset resource named "default" will be added.
+A `health_check_config` preset resource named "default" will be added.

-The "default" `health_check` preset will enable health checks for all databases.
+The "default" `health_check_config` preset will enable health checks for all databases.

-Users will be able to easily opt-out of health checks by setting `enabled: false` on the "default" `health_check`.
+Users will be able to easily opt-out of health checks by setting `enabled: false` on the "default" `health_check_config`.

-Teleport database agents will cache `health_check` resources.
+Teleport database agents will cache `health_check_config` resources.

 #### Configuration settings

-The `health_check` resource will expose the following settings:
+The `health_check_config` resource will expose the following settings:

-- MatchLabels: Resources with matching labels will use these health check settings.
+- Match: Resources with matching labels will use these health check settings.
 - Enabled: whether to enable health checks
 - Interval: time between each health check
 - Timeout: the health check connection attempt timeout (timing out fails the check)